 Natural latex foam is a component you’ll typically find in almost all "organic mattress".

 Most latex mattresses on the market are not organic because they're not certified organic.
 To label anything organic it must be certified.
 Control Union is the only company certifying latex as organic under the Global Organic Latex Standards or GOLS for short.

 Certified organic latex means 95% of the latex should be made from certified organic components.

 Most companies include very little certified organic latex given the cost.
 For example....
 1 of the 8 inches of natural latex will be GOLS certified organic latex.

-Latex foam can be made natural, synthetic (man made), or blended for a combination of natural and synthetics ingredients. learn more about latex foam.
+Keep in mind that latex foam can be made natural, synthetic (man-made), or blended for a combination of natural and synthetics ingredients. learn more about latex foam.

 2 Components that are Usually Organic